jean997/gfa_pipeline/README.md

 ### Create a csv file with all the studies you want to analyze.

+The goal of this section is to create a csv containing all of the studies you wish to analyze with required information.
+Your directory should contain a file called `example.csv` which is an example of the file format.
+The GWAS data itself can be in one of three formats:

+- A vcf file downloaded from the IEU Open GWAS database
+- The format used by the [Neale Lab for UK Biobank results](http://www.nealelab.is/uk-biobank)
+- A flat file (eg csv, tsv etc) with columns for snp, effect and non-effect alleles, effect estimate, and standard error

-You should be able to base your csv file on the `gwas_reference.csv` file that tracks all of our data.
-The pipeline is picky about column names but not about the order of columns.
-The following columns are required.
-Column names below are followed by indicators: (r) means the column must not be NA for any row. (\*) means that NA values are allowed for any row. (\**) means that NA values are only allowed if the data is a vcf file from the IEU open GWAS project.
-Since these data are read in by R, NA is the preferred way to indicate missing data (as opposed to leaving a blank cell).
+The pipeline is picky about
+column names but not about the order of columns.
+The following columns are required. (\*) means that NA values are allowed for any row. (\**) means that NA values are only allowed if the data is a vcf file from the IEU open GWAS project or the data are in the Neale format.
+Since this csv will be read in by R, NA is the preferred way to indicate missing data (as opposed to leaving a blank cell).

-- name (r): A unique name for the study (you can use `Unique_ID` from the gwas_reference.csv file).
+- name: A unique name for the study (you can use `Unique_ID` from the gwas_reference.csv file).
-- raw_data_path (r): Path to the raw data file (`file` in `gwas_reference.csv`).
+- raw_data_path: Path to the raw data file (`file` in `gwas_reference.csv`).
+- neale_format: This column should contain `FALSE` unless the data are GWAS round 2 results from [here](http://www.nealelab.is/uk-biobank).
+- effect_is_or: This value should be "yes" or "no".
+If yes, this indicates that the value in the beta column is an odds ratio rather than a log odds ratio.
 - pub_sample_size (*): The sample size as stated in the publication or report about the study.
 - snp (**): Column name for rsid
 - A1 (**): Column name for effect allele
 - A2 (**): Column name for alternate allele
 - beta_hat (**): Column name for coefficient estimate
 - se (**): Column name for standard error of beta_hat
-- p_value (*): Column name for p-value (note optional)
+- p_value (*): Column name for p-value
 - pos (**): Column name for genome position
-- chrom (*): Column name for chromosome (note optional)
+- chrom (*): Column name for chromosome
-- sample_size (*): Column name for per-SNP sample size (note optional)
+- sample_size (*): Column name for per-SNP sample size
-- neale_format (r): This column should contain `FALSE` unless the data are GWAS round 2 results from [here](http://www.nealelab.is/uk-biobank).
-These files have a different enough format that I had to write a separate parser for them.
-- effect_is_or (r): This value should be "yes" or "no".
-If yes, this indicates that the value in the beta column is an odds ratio rather than a log odds ratio.

-Note that the file paths in `gwas_reference.csv` are relative paths and the pipeline needs absolute paths.
-This means you will need to add `/nfs/turbo/sph-jvmorr/gwas_summary_statistics/` to the beginning of each path.
+Note that the file paths in `raw_data_path` should be absolute paths.

 #### Data from IEU Open GWAS project

 These data are the easiest to record because they have a standard format.
 Include information in the `name` and `raw_data_path` columns. raw_data_path should give the location of the .vcf.gz file.
 Record information in the `pub_sample_size` column if available.
-The .tbi file should be present in the same directory.
+It is a good idea but not required to download the .tbi file and put it in the same directory.

 For these files the `effect_is_or` column should always be "no" and the `neale_format` column should always be "FALSE".